Yide-Qiu/UniHG/README.md

 # Reference
 ```
-@article{qiu2023unikg,
+@article{qiu2023unihg,
-  title={UniKG: A Benchmark and Universal Embedding for Large-Scale Knowledge Graphs},
+  title={UniHG: A Benchmark and Universal Embedding for Large-Scale Heterogeneous Graphs},
   author={Qiu, Yide and Ling, Shaoxiang and Zhang, Tong and Huang, Bo and Cui, Zhen},
   journal={arXiv preprint arXiv:2309.05269},
   year={2023}